meredithcoyne/code_quiz/README.md

 # Code Quiz

 This is a timed coding quiz with multiple-choice questions.
-This app is written from scratch.
+This app is written from scratch in HTML, CSS, and Javascript.

 ## Instructions
 1. Click "Start Quiz"
    * Timer on the top right will start to run
-   * Total time is 60 second with 10 possible questions  to go through.
+   * Total time is 75 second with 10 possible questions  to go through.
-   * The "View High Scores" link on the top left will direct the user to view all current high scores
+   * The "View High Scores" link on the top left will direct the user to view all current high scores on a separate page.

 2. A series of questions are presented with multiple choice answers